Karth1kKumarK/Advance_lane_Extraction_In_different_condition/_posts/2018-09-5-advance-lane.md

 </div>

 ### Warp the lane boundary back on to original image
 Now that lane curves are detected we will use cv2.fillPoly(color_warp, np.int_([pts]), (0,255,0)) to fill image along curve.
-After this step,Image is inverse perspective transformed into original view plane and combined with the original undistorted image.
+After this step, Image is inverse perspective transformed into original view plane and combined with the original undistorted image.

 <div class="code-block">
 {% highlight python %}